kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Telemetry Manager

-The LogPipeline resource is resource is watched by Telemetry Manager, which is responsible for generating the custom parts of the Fluent Bit configuration.
+The LogPipeline resource is watched by Telemetry Manager, which is responsible for generating the custom parts of the Fluent Bit configuration.

 ![Manager resources](./assets/logs-resources.drawio.svg)